 TOUR 422 addresses the unique challenges associated with sustainable tourism development in relation to global environmental change.
 This course reflects the substantial growth of interest in the protection of the natural world and the management of natural areas in New Zealand and internationally.
-TOUR 422 addresses tourism policy, planning, and practice as it relates to the global (macro), national (meso) and regional/local (micro) levels of envitonmental change.
-This is a research-informed paper that brings together conceptual and empirical research in combination with in-class and field-based discussions of critical issues in tourism and sustainable developement.
+TOUR 422 addresses tourism policy, planning, and practice as it relates to the global (macro), national (meso) and regional/local (micro) levels of environmental change.
+This is a research-informed paper that brings together conceptual and empirical research in combination with in-class and field-based discussions of critical issues in tourism and sustainable development.

 |Paper title||Tourism and Global Environmental Change|

 |Teaching period||Semester 2 (On campus)|

 |Domestic Tuition Fees (NZD)||$1,163.90|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - May not be credited together with TOUR421 passed in 2014 or 2015.